Education in New York (state): The SUNY System

 With a total enrollment of 459,550 students and 1.1 million continuing education students spanning 64 campuses across the state, SUNY is the largest comprehensive public university system in the United States.
-New York's largest public university is the State University of New York at Buffalo, which was founded by U.S President and Vice President Millard Fillmore.
+New York's largest public university is the State University of New York at Buffalo, which was founded by Millard Fillmore.
 The campuses are a mix of community colleges, technical colleges, undergraduate colleges, and doctoral-granting institutions, with the latter including the four university centers (University at Albany, Binghamton University, University at Buffalo, and Stony Brook University).

 The SUNY system includes the following campuses, broken down into the categories of University Centers, other doctoral-granting institutions including five statutory institutions, Comprehensive Colleges, Technology Colleges, and Community Colleges.